-II.
 Literature on DT and BoS

-This literature dives into Digital Transformation (DT) and Blue Ocean Strategy (BoS)-two game-changing approaches for businesses.
+This literature dives into Digital Transformation (DT) and Blue Ocean Strategy (BoS) - two gamechanging approaches for businesses.
 DT is all about using technology to stay ahead, while BoS helps companies break free from competition by creating new market spaces.
 When combined, they open doors to long-term growth and innovation.
 This study sheds light on their real-world impact, challenges, and future potential.

-i.
-What is design thinking?
+1. What is design thinking?

-This term was first introduced by Herbert A. Simon in 1969 as, "Design is a way of thinking."
-Warner, B. (1969).
-Peter Rowe (1987) used the term "Design Thinking" explicitly.
-David Kelley & Tim Brown (IDEO) refined and promoted it as a human-centered, problem-solving approach.
-Nowadays Tim Brown, CEO of IDEO, is one of the most recognized figures in advocating Design Thinking as a structured process for innovation.
+Herbert A. Simon first introduced this term.
+In 1969, He said, Design is a way of thinking (Warner, 1969).
+Rowe (1987) used the term Design Thinking explicitly.
+David Kelley and Tim Brown (IDEO) refined and promoted it as a human-centered, problem-solving approach (Sugawara & Nikaido, 2014).
+Nowadays, Tim Brown, CEO of IDEO, is one of the most recognized figures who advocates design thinking as a structured process for innovation.

-"Design thinking is a human-centred approach to innovation that draws from the designer's toolkit to integrate the needs of people, the possibilities of technology, and the requirements for business success."
-(Brown, 2020).
-"Design thinking is a problem-solving approach that combines empathy for the user, creativity in generating insights and solutions, and rationality in analysing and fitting various options to the problem context."
-(Liedtka, 2015).
+Design thinking is a human-centered approach to innovation that draws from the designer's toolkit to integrate the needs of people, the possibilities of technology, and the requirements for business success (Brown, 2020).
+Design thinking is a problem-solving approach that combines empathy for the user, creativity in generating insights and solutions, and rationality in analyzing and fitting various options to the problem context (Liedtka, 2015).

-(Kotier & Rath, 1984) Design is a powerful strategy tool, but the corporate world is neglecting it.
-Through the design process, company profitability and customer satisfaction can both be achieved.
-(Buchanan, 1992) Design thinking broadly influences the four areas, such as the design of symbolic and visual communication, the design of material objects (products), the design of activities and organised services, and the design of complex systems or environments for living, working, playing, learning, and much more.
-(Holloway, 2009) Design thinking makes your strategy more tangible by making it a prototype of your organisation's goal.
-Mostly, strategy refers to the presentation of the number's framework or rhetorical narrative.
+Kotier and Rath (1984) Design is a powerful strategy tool, but the corporate world is neglecting it.
+Through the design process, company profitability and customer satisfaction can both be achieved (Buchanan, 1992).
+Design thinking broadly influences the four areas, such as the design of symbolic and visual communication, the design of material objects (products), the design of activities and organized services, and the design of complex systems or environments for living, working, playing, learning, and much more (Holloway, 2009).
+Design thinking makes the strategy more tangible by making it a prototype of the organization's goal.
+Mainly, strategy refers to the presentation of the number's framework or rhetorical narrative.
 Prototyping the strategy helps to communicate well with partners, customers, employees, and stakeholders.

-(Ignatius, 2015) PepsiCo's CEO, Indra Nooyi, believed in design thinking and made design thinking a company strategy.
-As a result, the 2014 Wall Street Journal reported PepsiCo's stock price of 94.56, \$ all-time high stock price in the company's history.
-(Naiman, 2015) Top companies such as Apple, IBM, PepsiCo, SAP, Nike, and Procter& Gamble are using design thinking in their organizations.
+Ignatius (2015), PepsiCo's CEO, Indra Nooyi, believed in design thinking and made design thinking a company strategy.
+As a result, the 2014 Wall Street Journal reported PepsiCo's stock price of 94.56, \$ all-time high stock price in the company's history (Naiman, 2015).
+Top companies such as Apple, IBM, PepsiCo, SAP, Nike, and Procter & Gamble are using design thinking in their organizations.
 They used design thinking as their strategy for innovation.
-According to the 2015 design value index, 16 companies that used design thinking had a 211% return over others.
-(Edmondson, 2011) IDEO is one of the world-leading companies that uses design thinking and promotes.
+According to the 2015 design value index, 16 companies that used design thinking had a 211% return over others (Edmondson, 2011).
+IDEO is one of the world-leading companies that uses design thinking and promotes.
 One-third of IDEO's income comes from developing innovative strategies for different companies.
 Schülke et al. (1984) explain that the epistemological strategy has evolved into a more human-centered approach.
 It now embraces uncertainties and contradictions, aiming to develop Blue Ocean Strategies.
 There are lots of synergies if the resources of design thinking and the resources of blue ocean strategy join together for buyers to value innovation.